Jaenna10503/JustACart/README.md

 Also make sure the cart has enough room in front of it before moving the horse in front of it.
 For the same reason.

+Due to the inherently janky physics of the cart, it's recommended that you stick to flat terrain, preferably roads, while traveling with your horse tethered to the cart.
+If you need to go to or through rough terrain, it's best to leave the cart waiting until you come back.

+Additionally, when traveling through narrower or populated areas, it's best to slow down and pass the area at walking pace.
+The cart **will** damage or even kill other actors who get (accidentally) trampled by the cart, when moving at normal/running or sprinting pace.

 The mod should be compatible with any **ownable** horse in the game, and is probably compatible with most mods that add ownable horses.
 The mod works as a standalone, but is also designed to be (as) compatible (as possible) with mods that change/enhance horse behaviour/utility.
 I've mainly tested the mod with [Simplest Horses (and other mounts)](https://www.nexusmods.com/skyrimspecialedition/mods/54225).
 If you find issues with compatibility with similar mods, please leave a comment on this mod's Nexus page.
 I'll try to investigate the issue, and update this mod to become compatible if I can.